firoyj/firoyj.github.io/_posts/2023-11-30-payment-handling-exception~.md

 excerpt: "Sending and receiving payments with the Form3 Payments API is quick and simple, but sometimes a payment submission fails for one reason or another.
 If this happens, the API provides an error message to make it easy to identify the cause of the error.<br><br>This tutorial looks at different errors that can occur during a payment submission and explains how they can be diagnosed."
 ---

-### Context and problem

-### Contribution

-As part of the Form3 technical writer team, a large part of my work involved mantenance of the Form3 API documentation

-### Impact

-This tutorial on Payment exception handing (https://www.api-docs.form3.tech/api/tutorials/getting-started/payment-exception-handling) helps the client financial services understand how to interact with our Payments API.

 # Payment exception handling

 Sending and receiving payments with the Form3 Payments API is quick and simple, but sometimes a payment submission fails for one reason or another.
 If this happens, the API provides an error message to make it easy to identify the cause of the error.